 Generally, my availability is any day of the week, with the exception of prior appointments and weddings.

 For the “time of day”, I always prefer to do engagement photos during the late afternoon, about 1.5 to 2 hours before sunset.
+If the location we select for photography has a low-lying horizon, about 1 to 1.5 hours before sunset will do.
+If sunset will take place behind tall trees or buildings, we should begin 1.5 to 2 hours before sunset.
 This not only gives us the option to get sunset photos (weather, terrain, and other conditions permitting), but also allows us to exploit the “Golden Hour” when the sun is low on the horizon and casts a warm, fiery, golden color across the faces (as opposed to the harsh mid-day sun that casts strong shadows and makes people squint).
 Check here to learn your sunset time for your appointment date and session location: SUNSET CALCULATOR.
-All standard engagement photo sessions are 1 hour in length, with exceptions made due contractural agreement, or made on a case-by-case basis strictly at my discretion.
+All standard engagement photo sessions are 1 hour in length, with exceptions made due contractual agreement, or made on a case-by-case basis strictly at my discretion.

 If you are in Maryland, your are lucky!
 Maryland contains various scenic areas to satisfy any taste and “theme” for your engagement photo shoot.
 Rich with scenic beaches and beach towns, cityscapes, State and local parks, mountainous regions of Western Maryland, historic locations, quaint towns like Annapolis, wineries, and waterfalls.
 Consider these locations to start your planning, but do so in consideration to the time of the year, driving distance for you and me, costs (if any – please note that entrance fees/parking to parks or other locations in excess of $10 for the photographer, should be covered by the client), open/close times, lighting and weather conditions, and time of the day your shoot may take place.
 Remember, this is not an exhaustive list, but one that I am mostly familiar with.
 If you have other ideas, please discuss them with me.
 Also, all standard engagement photo sessions offer an allowance of a maximum 30 minute drive.
 Longer drive times may require a travel fee – please inquire prior to making this arrangement.